Captain Rex

 Captain Rex (designation number CT-7567 (Note: In August 2011, the official Star Wars Databank entry for Captain Rex gave his designation number as CC-7567.
 The designation CT-7567 is stated in dialogue in the episodes "Darkness on Umbara" and "The General" and is given in a subsequent version of the Databank entry.)) is a fictional character in the Star Wars franchise created by George Lucas.
 He was introduced as a main character in the animated The Clone Wars 2008 film and the related television series of the same name.
 Rex is a clone trooper of the Grand Army of the Republic, cloned from the Mandalorian bounty hunter Jango Fett, and serves the Galactic Republic under the command of Jedi General Anakin Skywalker and Jedi Commander Ahsoka Tano.
-Since his introduction in The Clone Wars, he has also appeared in the 2014 Star Wars Rebels television series, the 2021 Star Wars: The Bad Batch television series, the 2022 Tales of the Jedi television series and various spin-off media.
-Like all clone troopers in The Clone Wars, Rebels, The Bad Batch and Tales of the Jedi, Rex is voiced by Dee Bradley Baker.
+Since his introduction in The Clone Wars, he has also appeared in the 2014 Star Wars Rebels television series, the 2021 Star Wars: The Bad Batch television series, the 2022 Tales of the Jedi television series, the 2026 video game Star Wars Zero Company, and various spin-off media.
+Like all clone troopers in The Clone Wars, Rebels, The Bad Batch, Tales of the Jedi, and Zero Company, Rex is voiced by Dee Bradley Baker.
 In Ahsoka, Rex made his live-action debut in the episode "Part Five: Shadow Warrior", voiced by Temuera Morrison in sequences set during the Clone Wars.

 He is physically distinguished from other clone troopers by his close shaved blond hair, and he is identified by blue markings on his armor and by stylized hawk eyes (also known as jaig eyes in-universe) painted on his helmet.
 Rex was also distinguished by his use of twin DC-17 blaster pistols in combat.
 He is described as a reliable and exemplary soldier, considered by Anakin to be his "first-in-command".
 Rex is characterized as believing it is his duty to not only carry out orders but also to protect the men under his command; however, his belief in the Republic wavers and changes over the course of the series.

 Initial development for The Clone Wars film chose Alpha-17, featured in Star Wars: Republic, to be the primary clone trooper character.
 However, Lucas felt this created too much alliteration with the existing principal cast, and a new character was created instead.
 Rex was developed as the central personality to which the troopers around him aspired and featured in story arcs exploring his character development.
 Rex became a fan favorite, consistently placing in fan polls and Star Wars character ranking lists.